GOG 0244: The Lymphedema and Gynecologic Cancer (LEG) Study: Incidence, Risk Factors and Impact in Newly Diagnosed

 Limb measurements, gynecologic cancer lymphedema questionnaire (GCLQ), and disability (LeFS) will be completed 4 to 6 weeks postoperatively and then approximately every 3 months for the first year (3, 6, 9, and 12 months) and then approximately every 6 months (18, 24 months) until the patient is 24 months post-op. in order to minimize patient burden and missing data, the QoL measurements (FaCT), psychological adjustment (ieS/ FaCiT body image items) and patient reported [PRos] functional health status (FaCT-FW, FaCiT disease specific items/ PRoMiS) will be administered every 6 months (6, 12, 18, 24 months) until the patient is 24 months post-op.

-3.11 Patients will be registered into three distinct groupings, and each group will be analyzed as a separate study:
+3.11 Patients will be registered into three distinct groupings, and data from each group will be

 3.111 Patients who will undergo hysterectomy/BSO and pelvic lymphadenectomy +/- para-aortic node sampling via open or laparoscopic technique for clinical stage I-II uterine carcinoma, including those receiving postoperative adjuvant therapy.
 Patients enrolling after surgery may have a pathologic stage of I-III.

 3.112 Patients who will undergo or have undergone radical hysterectomy or trachelectomy and pelvic lymphadenectomy +/- para-aortic node sampling via open or laparoscopic technique for clinical stage IA-IIA cervical carcinoma, including those receiving postoperative adjuvant therapy.

 3.113 Patients with vulvar cancer who will undergo or have undergone definitive surgery for primary stage I-IV vulvar cancer who will or have received a radical vulvectomy or radical local excision with concurrent unilateral or bilateral inguinal or inguinal-femoral lymphadenectomy.
 Patients who are going to receive multi-modality therapy (radiation +/-chemotherapy) after undergoing surgery are eligible.